Leadership Preparation

 Program Requirements

-The IMPACT Arkansas Fellowship was designed to benefit low income schools throughout Arkansas by preparing future leaders.
-Applicants must have at least three years teaching experience and work for a school in which at least 70% of students qualify for free or reduced price lunch.
+IMPACT Arkansas Fellowship was designed to benefit low-income schools throughout Arkansas by preparing future leaders.
+Applicants must have at least three years teaching experience and work for a school in which at least 70% of students qualify for free or reduced-price lunch.
 Upon acceptance into the program, IMPACT Arkansas Fellows commit to staying at their school for two years post-graduation.

 The application period runs from Sept.
 1 to mid-January each year.